wix-incubator/wix-code-docs/wix-bookings-frontend/wix-bookings-frontend/guides/Shareable Booking Calendar Links.md

 | `location`     | One or more business locations, identified by ID.
 Use commas to separate multiple location IDs.|
 | `bookingId`    | ID of an existing booking to reschedule. **Note:** The site member who booked the original session needs to be logged in.|

 ### Finding IDs

-To set customized default resources (staff members) or locations, or to reschedule an existing booking, you need to obtain the relevant IDs.
+To set customized default resources (like a staff member) or locations, or to reschedule an existing booking, you need to obtain the relevant IDs.
 You can do this as follows:

 #### Resources

 To find the ID for a resource using the site dashboard, follow these steps:

-1. Log into the site dashboard.
+1. Log into the site's dashboard.
 2. Click "Booking Calendar" in the sidebar menu, then click "Staff" in the submenu that opens.
 3. Hover over the desired resource in the list of resources to make the "Edit" button appear, then click on the "Edit" button.
 This opens the page for editing the resource's details.
 4. Once you are on the resource's page, you can find their ID in the page URL in the address bar of the browser, after `/bookings/staff/details/`